 Chinese - 中文

 Fastweb Summer Planning Guide

-*To order your transcript visit the Counseling Secretary.
-When you apply to colleges using online tools such as SENDEdu and the Common App, your counselor will upload a digital version of your transcript If you graduated more than 2 years before you will need to go downtown and pay the transcript fee.
+To order your transcript visit the Counseling Secretary.
+Orders can take up to three days.
+Be sure to include an addressed postage paid envelope if you need the transcript mailed.
+When you apply to colleges using online tools such as SENDEdu and the Common App, your counselor will upload a digital version of your transcript.
+If you graduated more than 2 years before you will need to go downtown and pay the transcript fee.